Szmelc-INC/.github/profile/README.md

 <img src="https://i.imgur.com/z6rlbYX.png" alt="image" width="640" height="160">

 ## ░░░░░░ About ░░░░░░
-> GNU Szmelc is focused on developing an extensive range of operating system utilities and toolkits, mainly for Linux but not limited to.
+> GNU Szmelc is dedicated to the advancement of an extensive array of operating system utilities and toolkits, primarily tailored for the Linux environment while maintaining versatility beyond this domain.